CS340-21/oss/psherri1.md

 As far as accepting contributions, this project does not appear to be doing so.
 There are no open discussions, pull requests, or issues fo has not had any updates for over half a year

 ## Sprint 3
+When determining the vulnerability of the project, I compared files across the library repo and the project repo to see if the library code is present in the project than the exploit has not been fixed.
+I primarily looked at the pngread.c and pngutil.c files.
+The code mentioned in the libpng files is not present in the project so therefore it is vulnerable.

 # LZwolf (Instance #282)